HAND Me the Data: Fast Robot Adaptation via Hand Path Retrieval

-\textbf{Hand vs Robot Demonstration Comparison:} In the second study, two external users with prior teleoperation experience---but not affiliated with this research---each collected a total of 20 demonstrations: 10 using hand teleoperation and 10 using robot teleoperation, to train the robot for the \texttt{Put Keurig Cup in Coffee Machine} task (see \Cref{fig:real_robot_tasks}).
-We employ \hand\ retrieval for hand-collected demonstrations and \strap\ retrieval for robot teleoperation demonstrations.
-For a direct comparison, we additionally fine-tune \strap\ with the human-collected teleoperated demonstrations as their paper suggests.
+\textbf{Hand vs Robot Demonstration Comparison:} In the second study, two users with prior teleoperation experience---but not affiliated with this research---each collected a total of 20 demonstrations: 10 using hand teleoperation and 10 using robot teleoperation, to train the robot for the \texttt{Put K-Cup in Coffee Machine} task.
+We employ \hand retrieval for hand-collected demonstrations and \strap retrieval for robot teleoperation demonstrations.
+For a direct comparison, we additionally fine-tune \strap with the human-collected teleoperated demonstrations as per \citep{memmel2025strap}.

 As reported in \Cref{tab:study_two}, teleoperated demonstrations required over $3 \times$ more time to collect than hand demonstrations.
-Notably, using a single hand demonstration per user, we fine-tuned a policy exceeding 40\% task completion compared to \strap\ which only achieves 25\% using a single \emph{robot teleoperation} demonstration.
-We observed that increasing the number of expert demonstrations used for \strap\ actually hurt downstream performance as it reduced the quality of retrieved trajectories.
-Thus, our results demonstrate that \hand\ is effective in enabling \emph{fast} adaptation to downstream tasks with as few as one (1) easy-to-provide hand demonstration.
+Remarkably, with just a single hand demonstration per user, we fine-tuned a policy achieving over 40\% task completion compared to \strap which reaches only 25\% using a single \emph{robot teleoperation} demonstration.
+Interestingly, we observed that increasing the number of expert demonstrations used for \strap degraded downstream performance likely due to lower quality retrieved trajectories.
+These results demonstrate that \hand enables \emph{fast} adaptation to downstream tasks with as few as one (1) easy-to-provide hand demonstration.